switchtft/pairly/ADMIN_TESTING_GUIDE.md

 **Features to test**:
 - ✅ Quick navigation to Orders tab
-- ✅ Quick navigation to Teammates tab
+- ✅ Quick navigation to Mentors tab
 - ✅ Quick navigation to User Management tab
 - ✅ Analytics button (disabled, coming soon)

 **Test scenarios**:
 1. Click "View Orders" - should navigate to Orders tab
-2. Click "Teammates" - should navigate to Teammates tab
+2. Click "Mentors" - should navigate to Mentors tab
 3. Click "User Management" - should navigate to User Management tab
 4. Verify "Analytics" button is disabled with "Coming Soon" text